| What is Chiropractic? |

 1992 America Health Policy Report

-care in the U.S., as reported in the Journal of American Health Policy, stated that
+in the U.S., as reported in the Journal of American Health Policy, stated

-"chiropractic users tend to have substantially lower total health care costs,"
+that "chiropractic users tend to have substantially lower total health

 Back to Top